Musarratnaz/CSS-Assignment/README.md

 # CSS-Assignment
-My 1st assignment of css and  it is fun to piay with colors n style
+My 1st assignment of css and  it is fun to play with colors and style